per2jensen/dar-backup/README.md

 # How to use

-  I use Ubuntu on my workstation.
+  I use Ubuntu on my workstation, so this script is a 'bash' script.
 The 'dar' program is from the Ubuntu package, I also have par2 installed.

+  Although I use the sshfs mount method, it is simple add mount points in other ways, and modify the mountDar() function in dar-utils.sh to suit your needs.
+Also I have set up a Discord account that receives messages, it is easy to change that in the sendDiscordMsg() function.

+  The recipe for me to get this script running is the following:

   - Setup an ssh access using a key for logging into the server
   - A Discord webhook is needed for the messages to be sent